Source: Android Central

 When searching for the best Android emulators, you likely already know what you want the emulator to do for you.
 However, the truth is these emulators are capable of so much, bringing the Android experience to your desktop or laptop.

-Maybe you're a developer looking for a way to test out your apps, or just want to be able to play games like PUBG and COD Mobile on a bigger screen than your phone.
-Whatever the reason is, there are plenty of Android emulators to choose from, so there's really no "wrong" answer here.
-However, there are some key differences between the best options which could help to make or break your decision for choosing one emulator over the other.
+Maybe you're a developer looking for a way to test out your apps, or you may just want to be able to play games like PUBG and Call of Duty: Mobile on a bigger screen than your phone.
+Whatever the reason, there are plenty of Android emulators to choose from, so there's really no "wrong" answer here.
+However, there are some key differences between the best options which could help to make or break your decision when choosing one emulator over the other.

 These are the best Android Emulators for PC and Mac